 There is a particular criteria of certain units that are required to complete the certificate.
 Students are able to access parts of the VCAL curriculum and be immersed in the learning without completing the certificate in its entirety.

 The Transition program covers all students in years 10, 11 and 12 at Eastern Ranges School.

-Karen Gieschen (Transition Coordinator) and Sheona Lord and Delina Lynch (Transition Assistants) work closely with all curriculum areas – VCAL, Applied Learning, and Victorian Curriculum to assist teachers in obtaining best learning outcomes for all students.
+Karen Gieschen (Transition Coordinator) and Sheona Lord (Transition Assistant) work closely with all curriculum areas – VCAL, Applied Learning, and Victorian Curriculum to assist teachers in obtaining best learning outcomes for all students.

 Programs we are directly involved with are: